GCP#

 Minimal: more setup, with the minimal set of permissions

-Medium Permissions#
+Medium permissions#

 The easiest way to grant permissions to a user access your GCP project without the Owner